 However, ventilation is also vital for the removal of moisture from the inside resources such as cooking, showering, mopping etc. You can reduce the use of power to a great extent by smartly integrating the daylight and artificial lights for creating a high-efficiency bright environment.

 If the building is not maintained responsibly, no matter how sustainable the building was in its construction and design, it will not matter eventually.
 Hence, it is important to operate the structure with responsibility, and care.

 For the sustenance of the green criteria of the building, it is important to ensure the operations and maintenance personnel.
 Each aspect of green, sustainable buildings is added into the O&M period of a building’s existence.
 O&M staff is also responsible for the addition of new technologies to keep the buildings in line with the new and updated features of green architecture.

-In addition, the goal of reducing the waste can be achieved during the design, construction, and the demolition stage of a building’s existence, the practice of recycling, and improving air-quality occurs during the O&M stage, and renovation of green homes.
+In addition, the goal of reducing waste can be achieved during the design, construction, and demolition stage of a building’s existence; the practice of recycling and improving air quality occurs during the O&M stage, and the renovation of green homes.

 Another purpose of green architecture is to lessen the waste of water, energy, and materials used for construction.
-Properly designed buildings, also help lower the amount of waste produced by the residents as well, by giving on-site solutions to the occupants, for example, compost bins.
+Adequately designed buildings also help lower the amount of waste produced by the residents as well, by giving on-site solutions to the occupants, for example, compost bins.
 This reduces the waste that goes into landfills.

 Moreover, in urban areas, a major amount of waste comes from industries.
 For the reduction of the amount of waste materials, we should design buildings in a way that a lesser amount of waste goes into landfills.